saisusmithainavolu/IOT_CourseClasswork/LWM2M_Setup/LWM2M_Setup_Tutorial.md

     ```
     - navagate with tabs to <ok> and press enter
     - install should begin using apt scripts
-    - it should take less then a minute or two depending on network traffic
     - check that is installed by using the command on the pi
     ```
     git --version